 by Chris Kervin on Jun 15, 2016

-There are a number of different types of driveways, and countless styles and colours to choose from.
-Whether you are installing a new driveway, or perhaps replacing your current drive, it is important you choose the correct drive for your needs and requirements.
+There are many different types of driveways, and countless styles and colors to choose from.
+Whether you are installing a new driveway, or perhaps replacing your current drive, you must choose the correct driver for your needs and requirements.

 Some drives are better at supporting the weight of vehicles, whilst others match the style of your home, and some drives require minimal maintenance.
 Below we will explore some of the most popular driveway types.

-Whilst there has been a drop in the popularity of plain concrete driveways in recent years, many people have starting installing a new type of driveway, known as pattern imprinted concrete.
-This process uses the same base material, but the end result is very different from plain concrete.
+Whilst there has been a drop in the popularity of plain concrete driveways in recent years, many people have started installing a new type of driveway, known as pattern imprinted concrete.
+This process uses the same base material, but the result is very different from plain concrete.

-There are a wide range of patterns and styles to choose from, and almost any colour can be used.
-This makes pattern imprinted concrete one of the most customisable driveway types.
+There is a wide range of patterns and styles to choose from, and almost any color can be used.
+This makes pattern imprinted concrete one of the most customizable driveway types.

 Concrete driveways are extremely hard-wearing, and can easily take heavy loads, such as vehicles.
 If repairs are required, they are often expensive and difficult to carry out.
 Concrete driveways are very low maintenance.

 One of the most common materials used in driveways, paths, and patios are blocked pavers.
 There are several reasons why block paving is a popular option amongst homeowners, including the long lifespan and the aesthetically appealing finish.
 There are many different colors and designs available, making it suitable for almost any property.

 It is a low maintenance driveway but does require some cleaning.
 Cleaning normally involves the removal of weeds, dirt, grime, and mold from the paving bricks.
 After cleaning, the driveway is re-sealed, which locks in the fresh colors and protects against the weather.